 Sites can even be hijacked to mine cryptocurrency without your consent, which can be a very lucrative business for malicious actors.

-If you’re using the Firefox Browser you should also check out the Enhanced Tracking Protection feature (available across desktop, iOS, and Android) as well as additional tracking protection extensions like Facebook Container and Firefox Multi-Account Containers.
+If you’re using Firefox you should also check out the Enhanced Tracking Protection feature (available across desktop, iOS, and Android) as well as additional tracking protection extensions like Facebook Container and Firefox Multi-Account Containers.

 2 min read